11 · 15 · 2017

 A Test Fit By Any Other Name

-When we tell prospects about the free consultations we provide, including a free test fit, many of them want to know, “What’s a test fit?”
-We thought they’d never ask.
+When we tell prospects about the complementary consultations that we provide, including a complementary test fit, many of them want to know, “What is a test fit?”
+We thought they would never ask.

-A test fit is an initial floor plan used to validate the fact that the work you need to perform and the things you want can actually be accomplished in the workspace you’re about to occupy.
+A test fit is an initial floor plan used to validate the fact that the work you need to perform and the things you want can actually be accomplished in the workspace you are about to occupy.

 For example, if you’re looking at 1,500 square feet of space, you may have to forego the private movie-screening room and the Olympic-size lap pool.
 On the other hand, if you’re looking at 30,000 square feet of space for two attorneys, a paralegal, and an administrative assistant, you might consider a smaller space with a smaller price tag.

 Okay.
 We’re being facetious.
-But we do offer free test fits.
+But we do offer complementary test fits.

 Space Planning Comes Next